Second Assistant Directors

 Arbeitszeitgesetz Compliance

-Meticulous time tracking aligned with Germany's strict working time regulations and ver.di collective agreements.
-Accurate documentation for DFFF and regional Filmförderung incentive qualification.
+Careful time tracking aligned with Germany's strict working time rules and ver.di collective agreements.
+Accurate records for DFFF and regional Filmförderung incentive qualification.

 On Location